Tokyo Square

-Tokyo Square is a Singaporean band formed by lead singer Linda Elizabeth and guitarist Peter Han in 1984.
+Tokyo Square is a Singaporean band formed by lead singer Linda Elizabeth Dana and guitarist Peter Han in 1984.
 After receiving regular gigs at a theater disco lounge, the band was then joined by Dana's half brother, singer Max Surin with four other technical members.

 A year after their formation, Tokyo Square recorded a rendition of the song "Within You'll Remain" in 1985, a song originally performed by Hong Kong band Chyna, for the WEA Singapore compilation entitled Class Acts.
 Tokyo Square's version topped the charts in their home country and Thailand.
 Popularity of Tokyo Square is not confined to Singapore, as they have developed a following in many other Asian countries and also internationally with "Within You'll Remain" becoming a substantial radio hit in many other Southeast Asian countries throughout 1985 and 1986.

 History

 In 1984, Tokyo Square was first formed by lead singer Linda Elizabeth Dana and guitarist Peter Han in Singapore.
 The group started out as a cover band with regular gigs at Rainbow Lounge, Singapore's first theatre disco lounge.
 Dana's half brother, singer Max Surin, and four other members later joined the group, including: saxophonist Henry Pereira, drummer Tony Fonseca, keyboardist Clarence Tan and bassist Peter Idil.
 Being the band leader and also the only female member of group, Dana sees herself as "the mama of the family."